top of page

 You can also search for another household member or the names of suspected neighbors.

-Bonus Search Tip: Always cast a wide net and then narrow it down as necessary.
+Bonus Search Tip: Always cast a wide net and narrow it down as necessary.

-Warning: be open to the possibility that your ancestor was in a location you would expect to find them.
+Warning: be open to the possibility that your ancestors were in a location where you would expect to find them.
 Many people had moved to odd locations away from London and big cities for safety reasons.

-Once you find a family member in the Register, be sure to scroll to the bottom of the transcription page.
+Once you find a family member in the Register, scroll to the bottom of the transcription page.
 There are several delightful bits of historical context and a map that you won't want to overlook.

 How to Browse the 1939 Register